bwattle/Pizza-W_Olly-JS-Postgre/README.md

 Uses parcel to bundle my javascript and library javascript together into a single file

-run `npm ci` in pizza-app/ to install dependancies after that run `parcel src/index.html` in pizza-app/ to run development server locally
+run `npm ci` in pizza-app/ to install dependancies

+after that run `npx parcel src/index.html` in pizza-app/ to run development server locally